soodoku/tldr/summaries/16_the_checklist_manifesto.md

         + "Doctors are supposed to (1) wash their hands with soap, (2) clean the patient’s skin with chlorhexidine antiseptic, (3) put sterile drapes over the entire patient, (4) wear a mask, hat, sterile gown, and gloves, and (5) put a sterile dressing over the insertion site once the line is in."
         * **the ten-day line-infection rate went from 11 percent to zero.**

-        + Propping up head and antacids: "The proportion of patients not receiving the recommended care dropped from 70 percent to 4 percent, the occurrence of pneumonias fell by a quarter, and twenty-one fewer patients died than in the previous year."
+        + Propping up head and antacids: "The proportion of patients not receiving the recommended care dropped from 70 percent to 4 percent, the occurrence of pneumonia fell by a quarter, and twenty-one fewer patients died than in the previous year."

         + Michigan: "In the first month, the executives discovered that chlorhexidine soap, shown to reduce line infections, was available in less than a third of the ICUs."